dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 ### Where are the data used by the program ?

-If you are a keen observer and had been looking at the bytecode since you saw it, you might have noticed that there is a discripency between the generated bytecode and the python source program.
+If you are a keen observer and had been looking at the bytecode since you saw it, you might have noticed that there is a discrepancy between the generated bytecode and the python source program.
 The "data" used by the program are missing.
 In this example, I have used a numeric value (12) in the statement `y = x ** 12`.
 Did you see that anywhere in the compiled bytecode ?
 The point here is, the code and the data of a source program lives in different objects.
 Just like `__code__.co_code` holds the raw bytecode instructions, there are few other attributes that are responsible for holding the data.
 One of them is

 ~~~python
 >>> f.__code__.co_consts